District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Background Summary

 The S16 observatory is located on the rooftop of a nine-story building in an educational area on a university campus.
-The pan/tilt unit was first set to take images from three positions (1, 2, and 3), as shown in Figure \ref{fig:position_123}.
-Information from three different buildings can be captured by the observatory with thermal images (Figure \ref{fig:position_obser_s16}).
-The observatory moved from position 1 to 3 sequentially and record thermal images at various time intervals per view.
-Various elements could be observed from the captured thermal images, such as air condition units, glass materials, vegetation, and solar panels.
-These different elements could be further analyzed for various research purposes.
+The pan/tilt unit was configured to capture images from three distinct targets, denoted as Positions 1, 2, and 3 in Figure \ref{fig:position_obser_s16}, sequentially at different time intervals.
+The observatory can capture information from three different buildings with thermal images (Figure \ref{fig:position_123}).
+The observatory moved from Position 1 to 3 sequentially and recorded thermal images at various time intervals per view.
+The thermal images obtained in this study elucidate a range of elements, including air conditioning units, glass materials, vegetation, and solar panels.
+These elements can be systematically analyzed to attain an in-depth understanding of their thermal behavior and consequential impact on the ambient environment.
+Specifically, this research is poised to investigate the influence of these elements on local temperature variations, energy consumption patterns, and the phenomena of urban heat islands.
+These insights carry significant implications for urban planning and the development of efficient energy management strategies.

-Due to the unstable system adjustment of the second observatory, thermal images taken in the S16 site are not captured in the exact same locations (i.e., they are tilted to the left or right), thus, automated segmentation tools are highly encouraged to address this issue.
-Furthermore, as there were network issues in the second observatory system on S16, images captured positions were changed to keep the locations as close as possible, as shown in Figure \ref{fig:position_1*23}.
+Due to the necessary adjustments to the second observatory's positioning system, thermal images at the S16 site were not consistently captured from the exact same locations—slight variations to the left or right were noted.
+Consequently, automated segmentation tools are strongly recommended to account for these minor positional differences.
+It is acknowledged that these variations may impact the interpretation of temporal patterns in the data.
+Future enhancements to the observatory system are intended to improve the stability of image capture, leading to more consistent data collection.
+Furthermore, the positions from which images were captured were altered due to network issues with the observatory system on both Kent Value and S16.
+In an effort to achieve greater stability in the image capture locations on S16, measures were taken to ensure these positions were closely aligned with each other.
+Figure \ref{fig:position_1*23} depicts this more stable configuration.

-The thermal camera is made up of an optical system that directs radiation from the scene onto a microbolometer \cite{https://doi.org/10.48550/arxiv.2211.09288}.
+The thermal camera comprises an optical system that directs radiation from the scene onto a microbolometer \cite{https://doi.org/10.48550/arxiv.2211.09288}.
 Long-wave infrared radiation changes the resistance of the detector, which is translated to apparent temperature ($T_{obj}$) readings as follows \cite{https://doi.org/10.48550/arxiv.2211.09288}:

-where $U_{tot}$ is the signal response to the incident long-wave infrared radiation on the detector, $B$, $R_1$, $R_2$, $O$, and $f$ denote the camera calibration constants, which are calibrated by the camera manufacturer and are stored in the thermal image metadata.